The Ritz Dance Performance, June 1978

 Making things tougher, scheduling time to

 practice wasn't easy.
-I still had a full-time job during
+I had a full-time job during

 the day.
 Using every small moment to practice,